scottrogowski/code2flow/README.md

 How to contribute
 -----------------------

 1. You can contribute code!
 Code2flow has limitations.
-Attempts to address these limitation would probably be helpful and accepted.
+There is room for improvement in adding heuristics to resolve these limitation.
+Pull requests which address these improvements will be helpful and accepted.
 Separately, new languages will be especially appreciated!
 2. You can spread the word!
 A simple way to help is to share this project with others.
 If you have a blog, mention code2flow!
 Linking from relevant questions on StackOverflow or other forums also helps quite a bit.

 Feature / Language Requests
 ----------------

 Email me.
-I am an independent contractor and can be convinced to work on this for an appropriate amount of money.
+I am currently self-employed and can be convinced to work on this for an appropriate amount of money.